Sunbelt Human Advancement Resources community action assistance programs.

 Case managers from Sunbelt Human Advancement Resources work with each person on a one on one basis.
 They will create unique employment plans with the client.
 Dozens of local companies, churches, and charities work with the agency to help the under or unemployed.
 If you also need new skills for the very competitive job market, then the community action agency may have referrals for that as well, such as to the workforce investment act.

+As noted, a few different counties are supported.
+Families that need financial aid, employment, or other support should call the community action office near them.
 For more information on these or other SHARE programs, there are two main offices to call.
 While all resources and funding is limited, the agency will do its best to help.